 DXP solutions are designed to handle content and asset management on a much larger scale.
 They will allow you to create an omnichannel experience that can sync and publish content across various media types such as websites, intranets, mobile sites, billboards, customer portals, IoT devices and social media.
 This is something a traditional CMS would struggle to offer without significant financial and time investment.

 We all know the importance of providing a consistent digital experience for users and having key touch points throughout the sales journey.
-DXPs help to build and manage meaningful relationships between your brand and customers through the entire lifecycle, from awareness to conversion to long-term, loyal customer.
+DXP helps to build and manage a meaningful relationship between your brand and customers through the entire lifecycle, from awareness to conversion to long-term, loyal customer.

-Whether you need a digital experience platform depends on a few factors: your use case, your marketing goals and the level of personalization you need to offer your users in order to remain competitive.
+Whether you need a digital experience platform depends on your marketing goals and the level of personalization you need to offer customers, in order to remain competitive.
 If high levels of personalization are paramount, so is a DXP.

 DXP platforms offer extensive benefits to companies that require a fully connected digital experience.
 If your enterprise has a key stake in the digital world and a need for multiple touch points with a diverse audience, it really is a must-have.

 Today, you need to make your content and marketing readily available to users across a whole host of devices, from desktops and smartphones to wearables, VR technology and IoT devices.
-Unily’s DXP ensures your reaching your consumers with dynamic experiences on every touchpoint.
+Unily’s DXC (our unique take on the DXP) ensures you’re sharing content where your customers are at.
 By centralizing and streamlining your content, the various users your business interacts with (customers, employees, stakeholders) can access the different types of information they need quickly.

-If you are looking to improve employee productivity, increase customer satisfaction and encourage greater efficiency in your business partnerships, Unily’s complete digital experience platform offers the complete package.
+If you are looking to improve employee productivity, increase customer satisfaction and encourage greater efficiency in your business partnerships, Unily’s complete digital experience platform will prove a great investment.
 Contact our team for more information.